ourfalia/flowerfactory/README.md

 ### Known Bugs

 - All the functionalities look fine.
 However, it needs improvement in some areas.
 For example, The only way for the business owner to view messages coming form customers is to log into the admin site and check for messages.
 The same thing applies when the business owner wants to add stories in the Aboutus and Blog sections.
+The check out page is a little scwashed horizontally on mobile view.

 ## Deployment